 The NDA will also include:

-- The duration or time limit on the restrictions on disclosure, or it may be open-ended
+- The duration or time limit on the restrictions on disclosure may be open-ended

 - The clauses stating the remedies for breach of the NDA.
 This may extend to damages and equitable relief such as an injunction.
 Ultimately, it will be for the courts to uphold any such remedies.